12. Chasing a Ghost

 Marty nodded.

-Kevin made sure he had the spelling correct and was soon on his way.
+Kevin made sure he had the spelling correct and was on his way back to Worthboro.

-Kevin returned to the newsroom to learn all that he could about Oscar Pinero, excitement rising another notch when he found a young man by that name did live in Worthboro.
+At the newsroom, Kevin learned what he could about Oscar Pinero, excitement rising another notch when he found an address in Worthboro.

-Downtown street lamps had come to life when Kevin headed west on Main Street.
+Downtown street lamps had come to life when he headed west on Main.

-Oscar Pinero lived in the rough and tumble west end of town, but in a particularly nice series of streets called the Portuguese section.
+Oscar Pinero lived in the rough and tumble west end of town, but in the one neighborhood that defied the overall trend.

-Plenty of people who identified as Portuguese lived outside of the so-called Portuguese part of the westside, but Kevin understood the distinction: where Oscar lived was a singular neighborhood, due to the well-kept, grand old houses.
+Plenty of people who identified as Portuguese lived outside of the so-called Portuguese part of the westside, but Kevin understood the distinction.

 Oscar’s address was a large, gray american four-square with pear shutters.